tlienart/Franklin.jl/docs/syntax/markdown.md

 ```
 `````

-If you wish to have higlighting for more languages outside of the pre-rendering mode, head to [highlight.js](https://highlightjs.org/), make a selection of languages and place the resulting `higlight.pack.js` in the `/_libs/highlight/` folder.
+If you wish to have highlighting for more languages outside of the pre-rendering mode, head to [highlight.js](https://highlightjs.org/), make a selection of languages and place the resulting `highlight.pack.js` in the `/_libs/highlight/` folder.
 If you do this, you might want to slightly modify it to ensure that the Julia-repl mode is properly highlighted (e.g. `shell>`):

 @@tlist